-The Faith Forum for adults takes place in the Parish Centre Hall on the first Sunday of the month at 9.15 am; Tea and coffee are served from 9.00 am.
+The Faith Forum for adults takes place in the Parish Centre Hall on the first Sunday of the month at 9.15am.
+The breakfast bar opens at 9am.
 The Forum takes the form of an illustrated talk, often by a visiting speaker, followed by time for discussion.
 Current details are posted on the Faith Forum page.

 Mothers' Union is a global Christian movement helping the world’s "hardest to reach" communities to transform their lives.
 We have been providing support for families for over a hundred years.
 Over 4 million women are active in 84 countries, building a future where everyone can thrive.
 We are committed to stopping gender- based violence, poverty, and injustice and fighting inequality through activism, advocacy and practical action.
 Our grassroots work promotes peace and safety and self-reliance.
 We support the clergy in delivering their mission and to gain their support of Mothers' Union.
 We are keen to recruit younger and non-churchgoing members, welcoming people from all walks of life to join us and offer whatever help is needed, to whoever needs it, whenever it is needed.
 Our current membership is 26 and we belong to several churches in the Abingdon area.
 We have a varied programme of speakers and activities and have an annual eucharist service every September.
 We regularly support and fund raise for both diocesan and national Mothers’ Union charities.
 If you would like to know more, please contact St. Helen’s parish office, 01235-520144.